FMRS Health Systems Inc. Philosophy

 TREATMENT & ASSESSMENT

-The Crisis Stabilization Program offers opioid, alcohol, and benzodiazepine detoxification for adults aged 18 and older.
-Intended to stabilize clients (and prevent future hospitalization) within five to seven days, this short-term program maintains an “informal, comfortable, home-like environment” for both referrals and the self-admitted, though the latter must complete a behavioral health assessment prior to entry.
+The Crisis Stabilization Program offers opioid, alcohol, and benzodiazepine detoxification for adults.
+Intended to stabilize clients and prevent future hospitalization, this short-term program of five to seven days maintains an “informal, comfortable, home-like environment” for both referrals and the self-admitted, though the latter must complete a behavioral health assessment prior to entry.

-The organization’s three highly-structured residential treatment programs are generally designed for individuals lacking a strong support system, or others having trouble with finances, work, family, or health.
-Set for 12 weeks in length, the LEARN Program helps men build substance-free lifestyles through daily individual and group counseling.
-As an alternative, an intensive outpatient (IOP) option is available for those living nearby.
+The organization’s three highly-structured residential treatment programs are designed for individuals lacking a strong support system and those having trouble with finances, work, family, or health.

-The Mother Program, a six-month residential treatment program for women – some of whom may be accompanied by their children, while others seek to regain custody of their children – addresses various issues such as past trauma and domestic violence.
+The MOTHER Program is a 90-day residential treatment track for women – some of whom may be accompanied by their children, while others seek to regain custody of their children.
+The curriculum includes individual and group therapy, recovery-based activities including AA/NA meetings, frequent drug screens, and sessions on trauma and domestic violence issues.

-The facility also offers 90 days of residential treatment through its federally-funded program, Turning Point for Families, designed exclusively for pregnant and post-partum women.
-In this smoke-free 16-bed facility, women have access to specialized services for their newborns, as well as their younger and older children, while pregnant women may receive medication assisted treatment (MAT) to minimize the impact of the substance on the fetus.
+The facility also offers 90 days of residential treatment through its federally-funded Turning Pointe for pregnant and post-partum women.
+In this smoke-free 16-bed facility, women have access to specialized services for their newborns, as well as their other children, while pregnant women may receive medication-assisted treatment (MAT) with Subutex to minimize the impact on the fetus.
+In W.V., the center is one of 21 substance abuse treatment facilities with special programs for pregnant or postpartum women.

-For those with a steady support environment in place, yet find their habits interfering with daily life, the organization holds weekly outpatient groups on-site at its Raleigh office.
-Meeting on Tuesday evenings from 5:30 p.m. to 7:00 p.m., the Early Recovery Group offers A.A. and N.A. meetings and other support groups.
-For those with a dual diagnosis, there’s also an open-ended Co-occurring Group where those in attendance learn effective ways of dealing with anxiety and everyday stress.
+For individuals with a steady supportive environment in place who find their habits interfere with daily life, the organization holds weekly outpatient groups on-site at its Raleigh office.
+Meeting on Tuesday evenings from 5:30 p.m. to 7:00 p.m., the Early Recovery Group offers AA/NA and other support group meetings.
+For those with a dual diagnosis, there’s also an open-ended Co-occurring Group that focuses on effective ways of dealing with anxiety and everyday stress.

-There are also two outpatient programs for children and families which utilize cognitive behavioral therapy (CBT) and parent-child interaction therapy (PCIT).
-Resiliency for Appalachia - Youth Overcoming Trauma (RAPP) is aimed at providing evidence-based treatment modalities and inform participants about trauma.
-There is also an education program for youths that runs alongside the regular school year as well as a mobile crisis unit.
+Two outpatient programs for children and families utilize cognitive behavioral therapy (CBT) and parent-child interaction therapy (PCIT).
+Resiliency for Appalachia - Youth Overcoming Trauma (RAPP) provides evidence-based treatment modalities and informs participants about trauma.
+A school-based education program for youth operates during the regular school year.

-Detox services are overseen by a psychiatrist or physician assistant, and the facility, per its employment page, looks to hire master’s level and licensed therapists, licensed practical nurses (LPNs), and other qualified professionals.
+Detox services are overseen by a psychiatrist or physician assistant.
+Although few details are available about staff credentials, activities on the employment tab on the facility's website include searches to hire master’s level and licensed therapists, licensed practical nurses (LPNs), and other qualified professionals.

 ACCOMMODATIONS & AMENITIES

-There is currently no information provided by the organization regarding the living arrangements and related offerings of its three residential treatment programs.
-In their Rehabs.com surveys, however, three individuals were split on the matter: while two gave four or more stars for their respective facility’s accommodations and quality of meals, a third reported two stars, at the very most, for these areas.
+The center currently does not provide information regarding living arrangements and related offerings of its three residential treatment programs.
+In their Rehabs.com surveys, however, three individuals were split on the matter: two gave at least four-star ratings for their respective facility’s accommodations and meals, whereas a third reviewer allotted two out of five stars at most.

 WHAT ALUMNI SAY

-Sharing an overall perfect five-star rating, the single alum polled by Rehabs.com to date told of a treatment program that far exceeded their expectations: “This treatment saved my life and taught me so much that I was able to completely change my life.
+Although this reviewer rated holistic offerings two stars, which suggested room for improvement, they wanted Rehabs.com to know: “This treatment saved my life and taught me so much that I was able to completely change my life.
 I learned everything I needed to be able to change my life.”

 WHAT FRIENDS & FAMILY SAY

-Linda considered the counseling, administration, and accountability facility-wide strengths, while the other wrote: “My family member received the treatment that they needed.
+In fact, L.C., assigned five stars to all metrics with the exception of holistic offerings.
+L.C. considered this experience “A true success story” with counseling, administration, and accountability as facility-wide strengths, while the other loved one wrote: “My family member received the treatment that they needed.
 The environment was friendly and effective.”

-FMRS accepts insurance plans, such as Medicaid, Medicare, and Children’s Health Insurance Program (CHIP), and offers discounted fees for those who qualify.
+FMRS Health Systems accepts insurance, including Medicaid, Medicare, and Children’s Health Insurance Program (CHIP), and offers discounted fees for those who qualify.

 User ReviewsReview this Center